SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>Type Systems</h3>

 A (data) type consists of a set of values that something with that type can assume.
+In implementation, each value of a type has a unique (within the type) binary representation.
+Typing can also be understood as how to interpret a series of bits.
 A datatype T1 whose set of values is a subset of a datatype T2 is a subtype of T2.
 A datatype T1 whose set of values is a superset of a datatype T2 is a supertype of T2.